Recent developments on Oka manifolds: Oka domains in Euclidean spaces and in Stein manifolds with the density property

 The first known examples of Oka manifolds which fail to be subelliptic were given by Kusakabe in \cite{Kusakabe2020PAMS}.
 One of the main results of that paper is the following.

-\begin{theorem}[Theorem 1.2 in \cite{Kusakabe2020PAMS}] If $S$ is a closed tame countable set in $\C^n$, $n>1$, whose set of limit points is discrete then $\C^n\setminus S$ is an Oka domain. \end{theorem}
+\begin{theorem}[Theorem 1.2 in \cite{Kusakabe2020PAMS}] If $S$ is a closed tame countable set in $\C^n$, $n>1$, whose set of limit points is discrete, then $\C^n\setminus S$ is an Oka domain. \end{theorem}

-It was previously known that the complement of a closed tame subvariety of $\C^n$, $n\ge 2$, of codimension at least $2$ (in particular, the complement of a closed tame discrete subset) is elliptic and hence Oka; see \cite[Proposition 5.6.17]{Forstneric2017E}.
+Here, a closed countable set $S\subset\C^n$ is called tame if there is a holomorphic automorphism $\Phi$ of $\C^n$ such that the closure of $\Phi(S)$ in $\CP^n$ does not contain the entire hyperplane at infinity.
+It was previously known that the complement of a closed tame subvariety of $\C^n$ of codimension at least $2$ is elliptic and hence Oka; see \cite[Proposition 5.6.17]{Forstneric2017E}.

 In \cite{Kusakabe2020PAMS}, Kusakabe also constructed compact countable sets in $\C^n$ with non-discrete sets of limit points and having non-elliptic Oka complements.
 An example is the following.
 Let $\N^{-1}=\{1/j:j\in\N\}$ and $\overline \N^{-1}=\N^{-1}\cup\{0\}\subset\C$.
 The domain $ X=\C^n\setminus \big((\overline \N^{-1})^2 \times \{0\}^{n-2}\big) $ for $n\ge 3$ is an Oka manifold which is not weakly subelliptic (see \cite[Corollary 1.4]{Kusakabe2020PAMS}).